-- Strabismus- also known as “cross-eyed” strabismus, can occur in 4% of children where one eye may become misaligned.
+Also known as “cross-eyed,” strabismus can occur in 4% of children where one eye may become misaligned.
 This eye can turn inward (esotropia) or outward (exotropia).
 Strabismus could also be caused because of another medical condition.

-- Retinoblastoma- a rare childhood eye cancer caused by genetic mutations in nerve cells, developing a cancerous tumor.
-Symptoms for identifying retinoblastoma include: eye pain/discomfort, redness in the sclera, and color irregularity in the iris.
+A rare childhood eye cancer caused by genetic mutations in nerve cells, developing a cancerous tumor.
+Symptoms for identifying retinoblastoma include eye pain/discomfort, sclera redness, and iris color irregularity.

 What are Photoscreenings?

 A specialist may recommend instrument-based vision screening when arriving at a routine screening.
 Endorsed by the American Academy of Pediatrics, instrument-based vision screening is an effective way to screen infants and children who cannot perform visual acuity screening.
 Visual acuity screening involves standing 10 feet away from a chart and listing letters and shapes you see.
 Typically, photoscreening can allow children ages 1-3 or non-verbal and special needs children to be tested more accurately.
 In doing so, it leads to earlier detection of potential problems.